GhitaRk/STM32-RTOS/README.md

 #### main.c
 The `main.c` file is the entry point of the project.
 It initializes the hardware and starts the RTOS scheduler.
 It contains:
 - System clock configuration
-- Hardware initialization (GPIO, UART, etc.)
+- Hardware initialization (GPIO, UART, Timers, etc.)
 - Task creation and initialization
 - RTOS kernel startup